GSA-TTS/identity-idva-docs/_pages/faqs.md

 ### When will I receive compensation?

-You will receive compensation 1 to 2 business days after completing the study.
+You will receive compensation 1 to 2 business days after completing the study.  \*\*Please note that processing times may be extended during weekends and holidays.**

 ### It's been 2 days and I haven't received compensation, what should I do?